 Help ELL students learn a vital communication skill using a specific writing strategy.
-This high beginner+ ESL classroom activity that blends reading, writing, listening and speaking skills.
+This high beginner+ ESL lesson blends reading, writing, listening and speaking skills.

 Step 1.
 Set Up

-Copy and handout one short story for each student.
+Copy and hand out one short story for each student.
 Each story is a one-page (about 300 words) overview of a famous invention.
 I use a series of stories written for ESL students.
 The students focus on high-frequency words and are designed to improve reading and listening fluency.

 Below, you’ll find a link to a short listening file (about 3 minutes or less) as well.
 I usually ask students to listen and read to their stories to improve a broader range of language skills.